servicebinding/website/service-provider.md

 | `private-key` | A PEM-encoded private key used in mTLS client authentication

 If there is any entry that doesn’t follow the given requirement, you can choose different names.
 For example, if there is a URI-like string but not a valid one, as per RFC-3986, use another name (e.g., "custom-uri").
+If a service has multiple values for a key, consider a dot-delimited prefix (e.g. "amqp.port" or "mqtt.port") reusing the prefix with other keys as appropriate.

 # Considerations for Role-Based Access Control (RBAC)

 As a service provider, you can create a `ClusterRole` with the label `servicebinding.io/controller=true` and the verbs `get`, `list`, and `watch` listed in the rules.
+Service Binding implementations use these permissions to lookup the service resource and read the binding secret name from its status when referenced by a ServiceBinding.
 Here is an example `ClusterRole`:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1